Sandia Mountains: History

 The Sandias contain a location notable for prehistoric archaeology: the Sandia Cave was believed by some in the 1930s to the 1950s to have been inhabited 10000 to 12000 years ago by the "Sandia Man," a cultural classification that is no longer used.
 The cave can be accessed via a 1/2 mile trail in Las Huertas Canyon, on the northeast side of the range, near Placitas, New Mexico.

 Ancestral and early Pueblo peoples have lived in the Sandia Mountains area for thousands of years.
 Examples of previous Pueblo settlements, now unoccupied, include Tijeras Pueblo and Pa'ako Pueblo, both founded around 700 years ago.
 Sandia Pueblo is a modern pueblo, abutting the Sandia Mountains on the northwest side of the range.
 Some of the foothills of the range are on Sandia Pueblo land; there have been disputes in the past between the Pueblo, the Forest Service, and private landowners over rights to various parts of the range.
 The people of Sandia Pueblo consider the mountains a sacred place.

+In 1970, the hippie community of Tawapa was established near the Sandia Mountains.
+However, in the 1990s Tawapa ceased to exist.